-I am a researcher and tutor based in the Sociology Department at the University of Warwick.
+I am a Research Fellow in the Department of Sociology at the University of Warwick.

 Email: r dot pearce at warwick dot ac dot uk